-The ASEP program is a partnership program between DMACC and General Motors.
+The (Automotive Service Education Program) ASEP program is a partnership program between DMACC and General Motors.
 It is designed to train and employ the industry's best automotive technicians.

 ASEP is a two-year program and graduates earn an AAS degree.
-Students rotate class time and internship at their sponsoring dealership or PCS shop.
+Students rotate class time and internship at their sponsoring dealership or PSC (Professional Service Center) shop.
 During the internship, students receive hourly wages and pay increases based on performance.

 Class size is limited to maintain a good instructor-to-student ratio.
 Quality candidates who apply early are chosen first.
 This program is offered at the Ankeny Campus only.